I found the Intuous Pro Small tablet be the best tablet for photo-editing and as such this review is predominantly about the small tablet.

 Dimensions Medium: 13.2 x 8.5 inches

-Warranty: As per Amazon’s terms and Wacom’s warranty
+Warranty: As per Amazon’s terms and Wacom’s warrant

 Where do I begin?

-I first encountered the Wacom Intuos tablet while being tutored by my mentor – Helena Gratkowski.
+I first encountered the Wacom Intuos tablet while being tutored by my mentor – Helena Gratkowski, a photographer I greatly admire.

 I was hooked and knew I needed to get me an Intuos Pro Tablet.